AndrewLabbe/TriviaGame/README.md

 - Kill switch for server
 - **GUI**
 - Client does not quit if server quits
+- If no users are alive then what?

 Doc says with no context: